a787854/InSAR-on-Sentinel-1-TOPS-data/README.md

 7. Project -> Properties -> Configuration Properties -> CUDA C/C++ -> Device -> Code Generation -> compute_35, sm_35 (higher than 35, and choose an appropriate option according to your card’s compute capability);

 8. Note : "This function or variable may be unsafe.
-Consider using sprintf_s instead", please include this two lines in the Pre-processor Definitions : _CRT_SECURE_NO_WARNINGS , _CRT_NONSTDC_NO_DEPRECATE.
+Consider using sprintf_s instead", please include these two lines in the Pre-processor Definitions : _CRT_SECURE_NO_WARNINGS , _CRT_NONSTDC_NO_DEPRECATE.

 If you meet some specific problems, please contact me!